Sutton Hoo – Woodbridge, off A12 (approx 20 mins drive)

 Home to ‘Aldeburgh Music’, there is a regular programme of concerts of Classical music all year round.

 A guided tour of the concert hall itself will tell you of its history as a ‘maltings’.
-In the grounds, you will come across sculptures (by Henry Moore and others), and all around you there are stunning views across the marshes and the River Alde estuary.
+In the grounds, you will come across sculptures, and all around you there are picturesque views across the marshes beyond the reed-beds.
+From the quay you can take a boat trip to the Alde Estuary and along the River Ore.

 The Maltings is close to the village of Snape, where there are two country pubs serving excellent food from seasonal local produce.